What’s Account Reconciliation and Why Does It Matter?

 The account reconciliation process helps certify the accuracy and integrity of your financial records.
 The vast majority of companies nowadays use accounting software to record all their transactions and moderate any discrepancies between their books and supporting financial statements.

-When accounting teams do their account reconciliations manually, they have to take great pains to minimize errors.
+When reconciling accounts manually, accounting teams have to take great pains to minimize errors.
 Here's a breakdown of what the steps in this process might look like:

 Compare your bank statement against your cash book statement.